pigmej/aisanity/README.md

 - **🛡️ Secure Isolation** - Run AI agents in sandboxed containers, protecting your host system
 - **⚡ Instant Setup** - One-command initialization for any project type
 - **🔄 Parallel Development** - Work on multiple features simultaneously with git worktrees
-- **🤖 AI-Ready** - Pre-configured for OpenCode and other AI coding agents
+- **🤖 AI-Ready** - Pre-configured for OpenCode, ACP, and other AI coding agents
-- **🎯 IDE Agnostic** - Works with VS Code, IntelliJ, Vim, or any terminal tool
+- **🎯 IDE Agnostic** - Works with VS Code, IntelliJ, Zed, Vim, or any terminal tool

 I highly recommend to use Aisanity with my [opencode workflow](https://github.com/pigmej/opencode_tools) to fully benefit from Aisanity's features.